Skip to content

 “But in Honduras,” Aryee says, “some houses have solar power — for a single light bulb.
 The mom in the family I visited wove hats in bulk, and she’d sell them.
 She’d get 20 quetzales for a dozen — the equivalent of 70 U.S. cents.”

-Njawa says that in Guatemala they have to walk an hour to get their corn ground.
+Njawa says that in Guatemala the villagers have to walk an hour to get their corn ground.
 When asked why he signed up, he says, “I heard about it from a senior who told me it was fun and a good experience.”

-Owolabi adds they were among 11 Winchester High School students to go.
+Owolabi adds they were among eleven Winchester High School students to go.

 Where does the money come from?
-Hamilton Ho, a volunteer at ABC, says the Crawford Memorial Church’s men’s bible group gives $3,000 to each of the three students.
+The scholars raise money for the trip, and Hamilton Ho, a volunteer at ABC, says the Crawford Memorial Church’s men’s bible group gives $3,000 to each of the three students.

 Volunteer Chris Chiavelli adds the students raise money through GoFundMe.